Keleo/kimai2-grandtotal/README.md

 # Grandtotal 6 - Kimai plugin

-This is a Grandtotal plugin to import timesheet data from Kimai 2.
+This is a Grandtotal plugin to import timesheet data from [Kimai](https://github.com/kimai/kimai) the [open-source time-tracker](https://www.kimai.org/).

 ### How to create a new release